Secure secret sharing for teams

 Stored in carrier logs and device backups.
 Visible to anyone with phone access.

-The Secure Way: One-Time Encrypted Links
+How Do One-Time Encrypted Links Work?

 One-time encrypted links solve the password-sharing problem by combining two principles: client-side encryption and automatic destruction.
 Your password is encrypted in your browser using AES-256-GCM before it ever leaves your device.
 The encryption key is placed in the URL fragment (the part after the #), which browsers never send to the server.
 When the recipient opens the link, their browser decrypts the password locally and the server permanently deletes the encrypted data.

 This means the server never sees your unencrypted password — a property known as zero-knowledge architecture.
 Even if the server is compromised, an attacker would only find encrypted data they cannot read.
+Read more in what is zero-knowledge encryption?.

-How to Share a Password with VanishingVault
+How Do You Share a Password with VanishingVault?

 Paste your password